-This 3-Hour Renovation Can Make a Big Difference in Any Kitchen
+Replacing Your Kitchen Fixtures: This 3-Hour Remodeling Project Can Make a Big Difference

 Give your kitchen a fresh new look by outfitting it with trendy, functional fixtures.